Creamy avocado salsa with tomatillo and serrano chile. Intense green color and velvety flavor.

 About this recipe

 Avocado salsa is a creamy, mild salsa that combines ripe avocado with green tomatillo, serrano chile, cilantro, garlic and a touch of lime.
-It has a velvety texture and an intense green colour.
+It has a velvety texture and an intense green color.
 It is perfect for accompanying tacos, grilled meats and quesadillas.

 History & Origin

 Avocado salsa is one of the oldest salsas in Mexican gastronomy, a direct descendant of the Nahuatl ahuacamolli, the same preparation that gave rise to guacamole.
 However, unlike guacamole which is mashed and chunky, avocado salsa is blended until completely smooth and creamy, making it a pourable salsa ideal for drizzling over tacos and other antojitos.
 The combination of avocado with tomatillo is distinctly Mexican: the tomatillo provides acidity that balances the natural fat of the avocado and helps the salsa resist oxidation.
-In taquerias throughout Mexico, avocado salsa tends to be the star of the salsa bar, the one that runs out first because its mild yet complex flavour appeals to everyone, even those who do not tolerate intense heat.
+In taquerias throughout Mexico, avocado salsa tends to be the star of the salsa bar, the one that runs out first because its mild yet complex flavor appeals to everyone, even those who do not tolerate intense heat.
 Taqueros prepare it every morning, blending ripe avocados with cooked or raw tomatillos, serrano chile to taste, fresh cilantro, garlic and salt.
-Freshness is essential: this salsa should be consumed the same day because avocado darkens with time, although a splash of lime helps preserve its bright green colour.
-It is the perfect salsa for the undecided, for those who want flavour without excessive heat.
+Freshness is essential: this salsa should be consumed the same day because avocado darkens with time, although a splash of lime helps preserve its bright green color.
+It is the perfect salsa for the undecided, for those who want flavor without excessive heat.

 Estimated cost